There are now 3 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) an examination component (comprising a mid-semester examination and a final examination); (2) a group-based research project (journal article); and (3) an individual reflective essay.
+Indicative assessments in this unit are as follows: (1) an examination component (comprising a mid-semester examination and a final examination); (2) a group-based research project (journal article); and (3) an individual reflective essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)